vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/prometheus-grafana-p1.md

 ## What’s Next?

 The great news is that any data gathered from Prometheus can be used in Grafana.
 That means any pod with the [proper annotations](https://github.com/helm/charts/tree/master/stable/prometheus#scraping-pod-metrics-via-annotations) will automatically get scraped by Prometheus.
 Many languages and frameworks have [libraries that support exposing metrics](https://prometheus.io/docs/instrumenting/clientlibs/) that Prometheus can gather, including [Spring](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-metrics-export-prometheus).
 Make sure to check out the libraries available for your language of choice!
+Additionally, if you're looking to learn more about observability and how to get better insight into your applications, make sure to check out our [growing collection of guides](/patterns/observability/).